Deep Dive into the Health Effects of PFAS

 Scientists are still conducting research about the health effects of exposure to mixtures of PFAS.

-For the most part, laboratory animals exposed to high doses of one or more of these PFAS chemicals have shown changes in liver, thyroid, and pancreatic function, as well as some changes in hormone levels.
+Mostly, laboratory animals exposed to high doses of one or more of these PFAS chemicals have shown changes in liver, thyroid, and pancreatic function, and some changes in hormone levels.

 The potential for danger grows significantly when dealing with unborn or developing children, teens, seniors and people with weakened immune systems.
 Because animals and humans process these chemicals differently, more research will help scientists fully understand how PFAS affect human health.